alvinf7989/sep11-freedom-project/tool/learning-log.md

 ```
 First off `rect()` makes a rectangle, `outline()` speaks for itself (it makes an outline) and the `isStatic` that's inside `body({})` makes it so that the platform has no movement and any object that does move will in fact interact with the platform.
 A way I tinkered this was by uncommenting certain characterisitcs inside the `add([])` like the `body()` and `pos()`.
 After uncommenting those, my ground was on the top which still lead the coffee bean to fall off screen.
 Turns out if you include the `body()` and `pos()`, the ground will be normal and be on the bottom.

-### 12/0/24: Day 6
+### 12/10/24: Day 6
-For the next day, I learned to move my bean from left and right, just from using
+For the next day, I learned to add an obstacle to my kaboom by following along.

 <!--